 Mission and History

-Therapeutic Riding Center of Huntington Beach (TRCHB) was founded in 1990 when our founder, David Allen, saw a need for equine-assisted therapy for several disabled residents of Orange County.
+Therapeutic Riding Center of Huntington Beach (TRCHB) was founded in 1990 when our founder, David Allen, saw a need for equine-assisted services for several disabled residents of Orange County.
 Starting with one horse, a group of volunteers dedicated themselves to utilizing horses and riding to help people with disabilities.
 Our mission is to empower people with physical and developmental challenges to discover their greatest strengths and gain a sense of self-confidence and self-reliance, through the special relationship with a horse.

-Today, we continue to provide low-cost therapeutic riding services to children, youth, and adults with a variety of physical and developmental challenges, including autism, muscular and skeletal diseases and disorders, learning disabilities, and those with vision impairments and who are deaf or hard of hearing.
+Today, we continue to provide low-cost adaptive riding services to children, youth, and adults with a variety of physical and developmental challenges, including autism, muscular and skeletal diseases and disorders, learning disabilities, and those with vision impairments and who are deaf or hard of hearing.
 Through our riding sessions, we help our clients develop a “spirit that overcomes their disability.”

-While there are almost 850 PATH-accredited therapeutic riding centers in the United States, Orange County is home to only two, including our center.
+While there are almost 850 PATH-accredited adaptive riding centers in the United States, Orange County is home to only two, including our center.
 Furthermore, the only other provider is located in South Orange County, creating transportation barriers for many riders in other areas.
-The costs of these services can also be a barrier; of those living with disabilities, 29.7% live in poverty, compared with 11.7% of the general population (American Community Survey, 5-year estimates), making low-cost and local therapeutic riding services all the more important.
+The costs of these services can also be a barrier; of those living with disabilities, 29.7% live in poverty, compared with 11.7% of the general population (American Community Survey, 5-year estimates), making low-cost and local adaptive riding services all the more important.